CLaSLoVe/CoolWear/README.md

 ```

 # Licensing Information 📜
 This project makes its source code visible, but it is not licensed for public use, modification, or distribution (i.e., No license).
+However, you can use the release version.

 Get ready to look 👀 and feel 🙌 cooler than ever with the CoolWear app! 😎💯